 The United℠ Explorer Card comes with the following benefits:

-- Earn 2 miles per $1 spent at restaurants, on hotel stays and on purchases from United.
+- Earn 2 miles per $1 spent on dining, hotel stays and United purchases.
 1 mile per $1 spent on all other purchases

 - $100 statement credit for TSA PreCheck/Global Entry enrollment.